 1:00 – 4:00 Work on Project, group discussions, and reviews

 Two evenings per week will have open, monitored studio hours for students to utilize the studios at the Comstock Art Facility (ComArt).
-Students are expected to use these open studio hours wisely and successfully execute the unique projects proposed by faculty and TA’s.
+Students are expected to use these open studio hours wisely to successfully execute the unique projects proposed by faculty and TA’s.

 In addition to developing an individual approach to art making, participants will receive an introduction to a selection of artists, including a guest faculty member, and slide presentations of their professional practice.
 These practices provide an immersive and well-rounded understanding of the breadth and depth of the profession.
 The class will also take at least one field trip off campus.

 At the end of this two-week session, students will collaborate in curating a group exhibition in the Sarah A. Coyne Gallery of Art in ComArt, and participate in a group critique enabling an experience in the foundation of critical dialogue.
 Students that successfully complete this course for one-credit can apply the credit toward their BFA degree in the School of Art at Syracuse University.